vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 - What happens when vSAN is rekeyed?
 - What happens when an ESX host is restarted, and is in a cluster with a number of encrypted VMs?

-You might also consider placing a KMS node closer to the affected systems.
+You might also consider placing a KMS node closer to the affected systems, if possible.

 There is a temptation to enable Key Persistence in these situations, but remember that Key Persistence stores decryption information on the host, which often defeats the reason you're using a remote KMS (to mitigate the situation where an attacker gains physical access to the host).
 If physical access control isn't an issue for you, Native Key Provider might also be an adequate solution for enabling encryption.